alvierahman90/frannkf/readme.md

-# F.R.A.N.N.K.S.
+# F.R.A.N.N.K.F.
-Flipping Radical and Amazing Nifty New Keyboard Software
+Flipping Radical and Amazing Nifty New Keyboard Firmware

 ---